jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Modern humans still have all the perseverance, edge, grit, and other abilities and limitations from our ancestors.
 This manifests in many ways.

 Some are physiological.
 Such as our offspring have prolonged vulnerability after birth.
 To provide extended care their parents typically mate for life.
 Relatively high infant mortality, estimated as high as 40% for Stone Age peoples, means humans don't have mating seasons.
-Instead couples must be ready to procreate year round to more quickly replace any lost members.
+Instead couples must be ready to procreate year round which among other benefits, helps replace any lost members faster.

 Something else humans kept from our animal kingdom heritage, is that we do not naturally get along.
 While human genes had much in common, we still formed tribes to protect our specific bits of clay.
 Early humans lived in communities from a dozen up to 200 members.
 Persistent natural selection pressure meant the ever present chance of thirst, hunger, disease and tribal warfare that at times could mean as much as 30-40% of ancient humans died at the hands of another.
 Such was the drive to be picked by the coach.